Counting rational curves on K3 surfaces with finite group actions: Introduction

 where $N(n)$ is the number of rational curves contained in an $n$-dimensional linear system $|\mathcal{L}|$, $\mathcal{C}_{n}$ is the tautological family of curves over $|\mathcal{L}|$ with fibers being integral, $S^{[n]}$ is the Hilbert scheme of $n$ points of $S$ and $\Delta(t)=t\prod_{n\geq 1}(1-t^n)^{24}$ is the unique cusp form of weight 12 for $SL_{2}(\mathbb{Z})$.

 In this paper $G$ will always be a finite group.
-We will consider a smooth projective K3 surface over $\mathbb{C}$ with a $G$-action, and ask whether we can prove a similar equality for $G$-representations.
-Since the main idea is to count the number of rational points in finite fields and then use comparison theorems between singular cohomology and $l$-adic cohomology, we will also consider the situation in characteristic $p$. $H^{i}(\cdot,\mathbb{C})$ denotes the singular cohomology and $H^{i}(\cdot,\mathbb{Q}_{l})$ denotes the $l$-adic cohomology.
-We will consider power series with coefficients lying in the ring of virtual graded $G$-representations $R_{k}(G)$, of which the elements are the formal differences of isomorphism classes of finite dimensional graded $k$-representations of $G$.
+We will consider a smooth projective K3 surface $S$ over $\mathbb{C}$ with a $G$-action, and ask whether we can prove a similar equality for $G$-representations.
+There are many different methods to obtain the generating series of the Euler characteristic of the Hilbert scheme of points of $S$.
+We follow the approach by Nakajima and Grojnowski \cite{Gr96}\cite{N97}\cite{N99}, which describe the sum of the cohomology groups of all the Hilbert schemes of points $\oplus_{n=0}^{\infty} H^{*}(S^{[n]})$ as the Fock space $\bbf(H^{*}(S))$ (See Section 2).
+We will consider the G-equivariant Hodge-Deligne polynomial for a smooth projective variety $X$

+where the coefficients lie in the ring of virtual G-representations $R_{\bbc}(G)$, of which the elements are the formal differences of isomorphism classes of finite dimensional $\bbc$-representations of $G$.
 The addition is given by direct sum and the multiplication is given by tensor product.
+Define